A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests

 \begin{thm} Let $\sG$ be a directed graph functional and $\{\P_\theta\}_{\theta\in \Theta}$ a parametric family of distributions in $\R^d$ satisfying~Assumption \ref{dist4} at $\theta=\theta_1\in \Theta\subseteq \R^p$.
 Suppose the pair $(\sG, \P_{\theta_1})$ satisfies the variance condition~\ref{varcondition} with parameters $(\beta_0, \beta_0^+, \beta_1^\uparrow, \beta_1^\downarrow, \beta^+_1)$, the covariance condition~\ref{covcondition}, and the normality condition~\ref{normalcondition}.
 Then the asymptotic efficiency of the test statistic~\eqref{2sampleG1} for the testing problem~\eqref{localpower2} is

 whenever the denominator above is strictly positive. \end{thm}

-The graph functionals defined in Section \ref{graph2tests} satisfy the variance, covariance, and normality conditions, and the above theorem can be used to compute their asymptotic efficiencies (see Section \ref{applications} for details).
-The proof of Theorem \ref{ASYME} is given in Appendix \ref{varcovlimits}.
-The condition that the denominator in the formula in Theorem~\ref{ASYME} is positive ensures that the limiting variance of the statistic~\eqref{2sampleG1} is positive (see Lemma \ref{varR} in Appendix~\ref{varlimits}).
-If the limiting variance happens to be zero, then the statistic does not have a non-degenerate distribution at the $\sqrt{N}$-scale and the asymptotic efficiency against alternatives~\eqref{localpower2} is undefined.
+The proof of the theorem in given in Appendix \ref{varcovlimits}.
+The efficiency formula in Theorem \ref{ASYME} shows how combinatorial properties of the underlying graph effect the performance of the associated test, through the functions $\lambda^\uparrow$, $\lambda^\downarrow$.
+Moreover, the formula holds (for tests based on geometric graphs) for any distance function $\rho$ in $\R^d$ as long as the pooled sample $\cZ_N$ is nice with respect to $\rho$ (that is, all pairwise distances are unique) and the pair $(\sG, \P_{\theta_1})$ satisfies the assumptions of the theorem.
+In our applications in Section \ref{applications}, $\rho$ will be the Euclidean metric, but the result continues to hold for other natural distance functions like $L_p$ and the Mahalanobis distance.

-\begin{remark}The proof of Theorem~\ref{ASYME} also gives the limiting null distribution of the statistic~\eqref{2sampleG1}.
-To see this, let $\sG$ be a directed graph functional and $f$ and $g$ be two densities in $\R^d$.
-Note that the variance condition~\ref{varcondition} and the normality condition~\ref{normalcondition} naturally extend to the pair $(\sG, \P_f)$, where $\P_f$ is the distribution function corresponding to $f$.
-The proof of Theorem~\ref{ASYME} shows that if the pair $(\sG, \P_f)$ satisfies the variance condition~\ref{varcondition} with parameters $(\beta_0, \beta_0^+, \beta_1^\uparrow, \beta_1^\downarrow, \beta^+_1)$ and the normality condition~\ref{normalcondition}, then under the null hypothesis ($f=g$) $\cR(\sG(\cZ_N))\dto N(0, \sigma_1^2)$, where $\sigma_1$ is the denominator of the formula in Theorem~\ref{ASYME}.
-This gives the asymptotic null distribution of a general graph-based two-sample test.
-In particular, this gives a unified proof for the asymptotic null distribution of the FR-test \cite[Theorem 1]{henzepenrose}, the $K$-NN test \cite[Theorem 3.1]{schilling}, and the Liu-Singh rank sum statistic~\cite[Theorem 6.2]{liu_singh}. \end{remark}
+\begin{remark} (Limiting Null Distribution) The proof of Theorem~\ref{ASYME} also gives the limiting null distribution of the test statistic~\eqref{2sampleG1}, unifying several known results in the literature Note that the variance condition~\ref{varcondition} and the normality condition~\ref{normalcondition} naturally extend to the pair $(\sG, \P_f)$, where $\P_f$ is the probability measure induced by $f$.
+The proof of Theorem~\ref{ASYME} shows that if the pair $(\sG, \P_f)$ satisfies the variance condition~\ref{varcondition} and the normality condition~\ref{normalcondition}, then under the null hypothesis ($f=g$) $\cR(\sG(\cZ_N))\dto N(0, \sigma_1^2)$, where $\sigma_1$ is the denominator of the formula in Theorem~\ref{ASYME}.
+In particular, this gives a unified proof for the asymptotic null distribution of the FR-test \cite[Theorem 1]{henzepenrose}, the $K$-NN test \cite[Theorem 3.1]{schilling}, the cross match test \cite[Proposition 2]{rosenbaum}, and the Liu-Singh rank sum statistic~\cite[Theorem 6.2]{liu_singh}. \end{remark}